NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Introduction

 \section{Introduction}

 What are the main prerequisites for a collaborative robot to act and work alongside humans?
 On the one hand, the robot needs to be able to perform precise and reliable object manipulation in a large workspace, but on the other hand, the robot also needs to be able to interact with human coworkers on a social level.
-This requires auditory communication, as well as the understanding and synthesis of both social cues and non-verbal communication, like gestures and facial expressions.
+This requires auditory communication as well as the understanding and synthesis of both social cues and non-verbal communication like gestures and facial expressions.

 Social interaction is one of the crucial factors for intuitive human-robot collaboration and the ability of robots to learn from humans \cite{Thomaz:2006, Srinivasan:2016, KPSHW20}.
-Gaze, as a non-verbal social cue, facilitates shared attention, which can signal future actions or draw attention towards an object or location \cite{mutlu2013coordination}.
+Gaze, as a non-verbal social cue, facilitates shared attention, which can signal future actions or draw attention toward an object or location \cite{mutlu2013coordination}.
 Likewise, facial expressions can be used to give feedback or warn about dangers.
 Speech output also offers an intuitive way to request aid and instructions, or to suggest a course of action.
-There exist only very few robots, however, that integrate social interaction with reliable manipulation of adult-sized objects while also remaining affordable (see Fig.~\ref{fig:nicol_bridging_gap}).
+There exist only very few robots, however, that integrate social interaction with reliable manipulation of adult-scale objects while remaining affordable.
+A robot is desirable that bridges this gap (see Fig.~\ref{fig:nicol_bridging_gap}).
+See Section \ref{related_platofrms} for an overview of related platforms.

-The Pepper robot by Softbank Robotics, for instance, is an affordable semi-humanoid social robot with rudimentary physical object manipulation abilities.
-It features a variety of body language skills and communication abilities, and can be programmed to understand certain social cues.
-However, even though it is equipped with arms and hands, it is not designed to grasp or lift but to gesture.
-A good example of an affordable robot designed for physical object manipulation is the Franka Research 3 by Franka Emika \cite{frankaresearch}.
-It can perform high-precision grasping in a large workspace, but it does not feature any built-in social interaction abilities.

-The iCub robot is a good example of a humanoid robot that features both reliable object manipulation (for smaller objects) and social interaction skills \cite{metta2010icub} and is, therefore, an excellent research platform for developmental robotics and Human-Robot interaction (HRI).
-The iCub is arguably among the most successfully engineered robots that combine these skills, but it is also very expensive and hard to afford for small research groups and companies with only little funding (e.g., start-ups).
-Hence, to bridge the gap between affordable social robots like Pepper, and affordable robots designed for object manipulation like the Franka Research 3, we present the novel adult-sized semi-humanoid robot NICOL, the \emph{Neuro-Inspired COLlaborator} (see Fig.~\ref{fig:NICOL}).